 - Software as a service (SaaS) – provides access to applications on demand.

-Cloud services can be deployed in a number of ways:
+These services can be deployed in a number of ways:

-- Public cloud - cloud services offered via public networks.
+- Public cloud - services offered via public networks.
 Data centers and infrastructure for this type of services are usually maintained by providers themselves.
 Security concerns are the biggest drawback preventing companies from adopting this type of cloud service.

-- Private cloud - cloud services, operated within a single organization.
+- Private cloud - services, operated within a single organization.
 They are usually run and maintained by an organization and delivered via secure inner network for internal needs.

-- Community cloud - shared cloud services created by several organizations in close proximity to address common challenges and concerns.
+- Community cloud - shared services created by several organizations in close proximity to address common challenges and concerns.

 - Hybrid cloud - two or more distinct deployment methods are used to create a specialized unified cloud service to answer particular needs of an organization.